rgayler/fa_sim_cal/output/README.md

 # Output

-Save processed data files here.
+Processed data objects may be saved here.

-This includes result objects that will be referenced by the manuscripts.
+However, since we are using the `targets` package to manage the computational pipelines it is much more likely that computed objects will be saved to the targets cache:
+`./_targets/objects`